reelgirly/Flex-2-15-Haswell-/README.md

 **DSDT/SDDTs:**

 - grep with Clover (fn+F4 and/or F4 at Clover boot screen) / files will be placed in /EFI/CLOVER/ACPI/origin
-- remove everything expect DSDT.aml and SSDT*.aml, also remove SSDT-1.aml, SSDT-4x.aml, SSDT-5x.aml, SSDT-6x.aml, SSDT-7x.aml
+- remove everything expect DSDT.aml and SSDT*.aml
+- remove SSDT-1.aml, SSDT-4x.aml
 - disassembly all at once after moving to another folder by "iasl -da -dl *.aml"
+- then delete/move all AML files and just leave the DSL in this folder

 **Necessary DSDT Patches:**

-**DSDT**
+**After applying all patches to each DSL file check if it compiles without ERRORS**

+**DSDT.dsl**
 - [syn] Fix ADBG Error
 - [syn] Remove _DSM methods
 - [sys] IRQ Fix